Mark WJ Balodis BA (History)

 Chief Financial Officer

-Sylvie grew up in the small community of Vanier, just outside of Ottawa.
 She then moved to Nova Scotia for her university studies.
 During her second summer, she found a job with the Halifax Citadel Regimental Association where she met Mark.
 She later joined Mark in Ontario for his military career.
-Sylvie and Mark married in the fall of 2006 just before she was diagnosed with Hodgkin’s Lymphoma.
-They were then posted back to the east coast where Sylvie received her treatments.
-She triumphed in her battle against cancer and is currently employed with Scotiabank as a Customer Service Representative.
+They married in the fall of 2006 and moved back to the east coast until 2012.

 Paul Rivoire BA (Geography)